ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("rbmi")` implements standard and reference based multiple imputation allowing for the imputation of longitudinal datasets using predefined strategies.
-The package is described in Gower-Page et al (2022)
+The package is described in Gower-Page et al. (2022)
     <[doi: 10.21105/joss.04251](https://doi.org/10.21105/joss.04251)>.

 -   `r pkg("remiod")` implements Reference-based multiple imputation of ordinal and binary responses under Bayesian framework, as described in Wang and Liu (2022) <[doi:10.48550/arXiv.2203.02771](https://doi.org/10.48550/arXiv.2203.02771)>.
 Methods for missing-not-at-random include Jump-to-Reference (J2R), Copy Reference (CR), and Delta Adjustment which can generate tipping point analysis.